ricmclaughlin/ricmclaughlin.github.com/_posts/2017-04-15-aws-devops.md

 * Cloudformation - control; can combine with EB or OpsWorks

-### Scenario -> Product

-maintain capacity; Speed not issue = rolling with batch ; Opsworks?
-Cloudformation

-in-place?
-Opsworks &amp; CodeDeploy

-Super fast? in-place; all-at-once faster than rolling

-Consistent or lots of deployments? in-place

-No DNS change? all-at-once, rolling, immutable, blue/green with launch config change OR ASG swap

-No downtime?
-Blue/Green or rolling

-Pre-baked AMI?
-Cloudformation &amp; OpsWorks

-Canary Analysis = Route53 or an ELB; not well supported with Elastic Beanstalk

 ### Hybrid Deployment Models

 * CloudFormation with Puppet - puppet master holds instruction and definitions; clients connect and follow instructions